-With an app like FluentU, you’ll hear the simple past tense as it’s used in everyday life—in many different contexts, by people from all over the German-speaking world.
-And you’ll get to practice using it as native speakers do, so it becomes second nature to you.
+With an app like FluentU, you’ll hear the simple past tense as it’s used in many different contexts, by people from all over the German-speaking world through various authentic German videos like movie clips and news segments.

 Practice writing an essay in German.
 This is the simple past German tense in its native habitat.
 If you force yourself to become familiar writing in German using the simple past, then when you actually do need to write an essay or a story in German, you won’t be thrown off and you won’t have to rely on the present perfect.

 Read in German.
 Just as general life advice, read a lot.
 In particular, for learning German, read a lot of German.
 But, all joking aside, reading is more useful than conversing if you want to work specifically on the simple past, because it’s mostly found in written language.

 You’re going to get more exposure to simple past tense verb conjugations if you pick up a German book than if you go see a movie in German.